 Anderson Economic Group has produced the most comprehensive report available on the economics of the cannabis industry, estimating market demand—for recreational marijuana and the use of marijuana-related products—in each of the 50 United States.

-Just released: A Second Edition – updated following results from the nine ballot initiatives in the 2016 election.
+This report is in its Second Edition and was updated following results from the nine ballot initiatives in the 2016 election.

-In this report, AEG’s business economists and public policy experts estimate:
+In this report, AEG’s public policy experts estimate:

 - Market demand in all 50 states and the nation as a whole;

 - State-level tax revenue on the business of producing, distributing, and selling such products;

 - Implications for consumer spending on other categories of goods, in particular alcohol beverages;

 - The legal status and political momentum for each state.

 With changes in both public opinion and the legal landscape regarding marijuana, it is clear that future consumption of marijuana in the U.S. will be under a different legal regime than in the past.
 With this in mind, in 2015 we embarked on a serious effort to review the available data with numerous indicators that could provide us with much better information than what was available in the past.
 The results were encouraging: